BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 3. Finding one's people
 <p>
     I've noticed that people who've found happiness in life have typically "found their people" and become part of a trusted inner circle.
-    Military veteran, tenured professor, respected senior vice president, grandparent with a big and loving extended family.
+    Military veteran, tenured professor, respected senior vice president, grandparent with a big extended family.
-    Success for most of human history, and even of organismal history within our lineage, was becoming a valued, trusted, and well-respected member of a group.
 </p>

 4. Defending culture
 <p>
     Culture is the most important thing in the world, so people will do most anything for it.
-    For example, people will generally choose a dysfunctional government, a new (unproven) government, or no government at all, over a culturally-foreign government.
+    For example, people will generally choose a dysfunctional government, a new and unproven government, or no government at all, over a culturally-foreign government.
     Completely understandable.
 </p>